 Using feminist and interdisciplinary approaches, the course examines the gendered and power dimensions of religion, religiosity, and secularism.
 It offers students to engage in current debates about gender and religion and to explore women’s religious lives in Abrahamic religions, especially Islam in Turkey.
 Because of the complex nature of gendered experiences, intersectionality is used as the primary analytical framework.
 The course discusses the ways in which religious women locate their religiosity, shape their lives, negotiate their agency.
 The course introduces students to current feminist scholarship in gender and religion through case studies on Turkey focusing on the engagement with power and religious women’s agency.

 • Introduce various theoretical and methodological approaches to the intersecting studies of religion, gender, feminism, and power dimensions.

-• Critically engage and analyse the ways in which intersecting relations and activities of gender and religion operate in women’s lives at the individual, community, and institutional level.
+• Critically engage and analyse the ways in which intersecting relations and activities of gender and religion operate in women’s lives at the individual, community, and institutional level in Turkey.

-• Discuss the ways in which power dynamics influence the gendered religious experience in the private and public domain.
+• Discuss the ways in which power dynamics influence the gendered religious experience in the private and public domain in Turkey.